AdamTest24/BP1_Assignment_Template/ReadMe.md

 ## :mortar_board: Lesson Resources:

 Please find linked below everything you will require for this lesson topic.
+A [video on how our lesson repos are created is liknked, here](https://youtu.be/KkbOMxy9YgE).

 **Online learning materials** (including embedded tutorial videos) can be found here: